Looking for a simple way to add a WordPress login popup modal on your site?

 Furthermore, a WordPress login form popup allows you to add a login/register link anywhere on your website, including the sidebar, footer, or header.
 You’ll be able to let your website’s visitors log in without making them leave the page they’re on.

-Having said that, let’s now see how you can create a login popup modal in WordPress.
+Having said that, let's now see how to create a login popup modal in WordPress.

 How to Create a WordPress Login Popup Modal